Skip to main content

 • Strengthen property and regional biosecurity

-Integrated Pest‑Management Strategies
+Integrated Pest‑Management Strategies for Rural NSW

 Successful fox and wild dog control across New South Wales relies on tailored, property‑specific management programs rather than one‑off interventions.
 Terrain, livestock type, predator density, breeding cycles and surrounding land use all influence which control methods are most effective.

 By applying the right mix of techniques and coordinating efforts with neighbouring landholders where possible, fox and wild dog pressure can be reduced sustainably.
-This approach helps landholders meet their biosecurity responsibilities while delivering long‑term protection for livestock, land condition and biodiversity.
+This approach helps landholders meet their bio-security responsibilities while delivering long‑term protection for livestock, land condition and biodiversity.